Skip to content

 ...

-To create pools, which will be initialized on start, go to 'Toolbox Settings' and click on 'Pooler' tab.
-Here you can add or remove pools, change it's tags, prefabs and capacity.
+To create pools, which will be initialized on start, go to 'Toolbox Settings' and click on the 'Pooler' tab.
+Here you can add or remove pools, change their tags, prefabs and capacity, and set the garbage collector's interval.

-Capacity of the pool describes how many objects you can spawn without instantiating a new one, when it's all over.
+The size of the pool also describes how many objects you can spawn without instantiating a new one when it's all over.

-You can create pool manually in code by calling Pooler.TryAddPool(PoolData poolToAdd) or Pooler.TryAddPool(string tag, GameObject prefab, int capacity).
-Pool won't be added if other pool already uses specified tag.
+You can create a pool manually in code by calling Pooler.TryAddPool(PoolData poolToAdd) or Pooler.TryAddPool(string tag, GameObject prefab, int capacity).
+The pool won't be added if another pool already uses the specified tag.

-Also you can remove pool by calling Pooler.TryRemovePool(string tag).
+You can also remove a pool by calling Pooler.TryRemovePool(string tag).

 Scene pools

-What if you want to use some pools on the specific scene?
+What if you want to use some pools in a specific scene?
 Manually creating and removing pools each time seems boring and complicated.
-For this reason Toolbox has a Scene Pool component, which automatically creates specified pools when scene is loaded and removes them when it is unloaded.
+For this reason, Toolbox has a Scene Pool component, which automatically creates specified pools when the scene is loaded and removes them when it is unloaded.

 Creating objects

-It is recommended to create all object by using Pooler, because it works with Updater and initializes objects to work properly with Toolbox.
+It is recommended to create all objects by using Pooler, because it works with Updater and initializes objects to work properly with Toolbox.

-An alternative to basic Unity's Instantiate(...) method is Pooler.Instantite(...).
-Use it when you need to create object without using pool.
+An alternative to Unity's basic Instantiate(...) method is Pooler.Create(...).
+Use it when you need to create an object without using a pool.

 Destroying objects

 IMPORTANT!
-Do not destroy objects that created by Pooler.Spawn(...) method, use Pooler.TryDespawn(GameObject obj) instead.
-It will remove object from processing and returns it back to pool.
+Do not destroy objects that are created by the Pooler.Spawn(...) method, use Pooler.TryDespawn(GameObject obj) instead.
+It will remove the object from processing and return it back to the pool.

-If you do not know exactly what object are you working with, use Pooler.DespawnOrDestroy(GameObject obj) method, so Pooler decides for itself to destroy or despawn object.
-If object are part of any existing pool it will be despawned otherwise it will be destroyed.
+If you do not know exactly what object you are working with, use the Pooler.DespawnOrDestroy(GameObject obj) method, so Pooler decides for itself whether to destroy or despawn the object.
+If the object is part of any existing pool, it will be despawned; otherwise, it will be destroyed.

-Both methods returns bool that indicates if objects despawned or destroyed or not.
+Both methods return a bool that indicates whether the object was despawned or destroyed or not.

 Scene operations handling

-There might be situation when you unloading scene that contains spawned objects.
-What will happen to this objects?
-Pooler automatically checks if you are unloading scene, thanks to Messenger, and returns all spawned objects back to its pools.
+There might be a situation when you are unloading a scene that contains spawned objects.
+What will happen to these objects?
+Pooler automatically checks if you are unloading a scene, thanks to Messenger, and returns all spawned objects back to their pools.
 So you can safely load and unload scenes, Pooler will handle all necessary stuff.

 Garbage Collector

-When you spawn a lot of objects, then after some amount of time you ends up with a bunch of objects that you don't need, but they are still in memory.
-To solve this problem Pooler has a 'Garbage Collector', that cleans up all objects in pools until they holds an initial capacity of objects.
+When you spawn a lot of objects, after some amount of time you end up with a bunch of objects that you don't need, but they are still in memory.
+To solve this problem, Pooler has a 'Garbage Collector' that cleans up all objects in pools until they hold an initial capacity of objects.

-Garbage collector works by checking all pools every amount of time you specified in 'Toolbox Settings'.
-If a pool holds more objects than initial capacity, then the extra objects will be destroyed.
+The garbage collector works by checking all pools every amount of time you specified in 'Toolbox Settings'.
+If a pool holds more objects than the initial capacity, then the extra objects will be destroyed.

-You can manually tell to garbage collector to clean up pools by calling Pooler.ForceGarbageCollector().
+You can manually tell the garbage collector to clean up pools by calling Pooler.ForceGarbageCollector().